CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Lulzbot/PrinterSettings/_index.md

 weight = 2
 +++

-Once you have your object oriented as desired, select your material
+Once you have your object oriented as desired, select your material.

 ## Material selection